SekaiCTF 2024 challenges

 </script>

-The browser will refuse to run the above piece of JavaScript, because the CSP disallows unsafe-inline execution and only permits self.
+The browser refuses to run this JavaScript code because the CSP forbids running unsafe-inline scripts and only permits self.
 Read more about available CSP source values on MDN.

-Therefore, opening the following URL will not work, even if we are able to circumvent the script tag filtering:
+Opening the following address doesn’t work, even when you try to circumvent the script tag filtering:

 http://127.0.0.1:5000/?autodisplay&auto_input=<script%0d>window.alert()</%0dscript>

-The only way we can execute JavaScript is by making it “look” like it comes from the application origin itself.
+The only way you can run JavaScript involves making a script “look” like it comes from the app origin itself.

 Exploiting the 404 endpoint

-We direct our attention towards the 404 endpoint.
-This is the source code for the application’s 404 error handler:
+I direct my attention towards the 404 endpoint.
+The following shows the source code for the app’s 404 error handler:

 @app.errorhandler(404)